usdot-jpo-ode/jpo-cvmanager/services/api/README.md

-# CV Manager Cloud Run Application
+# CV Manager API

-The CV Manager Cloud Run Application is a single application alternative to running all of the separate cloud functions as individual micro services.
+The CV Manager API is a single application alternative to running all of the separate cloud functions as individual micro services.
 The Cloud Run function is triggered over HTTP just like a cloud function and performs all of the same features with optimized authentication and communication with the RSU REST API.

 ### Benefits: